anilbhatt1/Deep_Learning_EVA4_Phase1/S6-L1_L2Regularization/README.md

 - Plots are as below.
 Conclusions are as follows:
   - Using L1 alone is the best choice for MNIST data set as it is giving a stable smoother curve with higher accuracy and lower test loss.
   - Adding L2 is not helping as curve is rocky and accuracies/test losses are not good compared to 'with L1' and 'w/o L1 or L2' models.
-  - Even without regularization, model is performing weel.
-But this could be because MNIST is a straight-forward dataset.
-Hence regularization won't do much improvement because kernel values easily gets generalized and there are no much challenges for kernels to fall into specialization trap.
+  - Even without regularization, model is performing well.
+This could be because MNIST is a straight-forward dataset.
+Hence regularization won't do much improvement because kernel values easily gets generalized and there are not much challenges for kernels to fall into specialization trap.
+  - However incase of other images (eg: human emotion), outliers could be more and features in images will be much different.
+Inorder to cater to these images, some of the kernels will get into specialization mode while training.
+This could lead to overfitting i.e. good training accuracy but not that great train accuracy.
+In such cases, L1 regularization will help.
+  - Hence, a moderate value of L1 regularization & no use of L2 regularization is most desirable.

 ![VaL_Acc&Test_Loss](https://github.com/anilbhatt1/Deep_Learning_EVA4_Phase1/blob/master/S6-L1_L2Regularization/Val_Test%20Accuracies.png)